echasnovski/mini.nvim/README.md

     goto_bottom = ']i',
   },

-  -- Options which control computation of scope.
-Buffer local values can be -- supplied in buffer variable `vim.b.miniindentscope_options`. options = {
+  -- Options which control scope computation options = {
     -- Type of scope's border: which line(s) with smaller indent to -- categorize as border.
 Can be one of: 'both', 'top', 'bottom', 'none'. border = 'both',

     -- Whether to use cursor column when computing reference indent.
-Useful to -- see incremental scopes with horizontal cursor movements. indent_at_cursor = true,
+    -- Useful to see incremental scopes with horizontal cursor movements. indent_at_cursor = true,

     -- Whether to first check input line to be a border of adjacent scope.